Fragmented deformations of primitive multiple curves

 be the corresponding relative moduli space of semi-stable sheaves (parametrizing the semi-stables sheaves on the fibers of $\pi$ with Hilbert polynomial $P$ with respect to the restriction of \m{\ko_\kc(1)}, cf. \cite{si}).

-In general $\tau$ is not flat (some other examples on non flat relative moduli spaces are given in \cite{in2}).
-For example, if the family $\kc$ contains smooth fibers, it is impossible to deform the stable sheaf \m{\ko_C} on $Y$ in sheaves on the smooth fibers.
-I conjecture that $\tau$ is flat if all the fibers of $\tau$ are reduced with exactly $n$ components.
-The reason is that the generic structure of torsion free sheaves on $Y$ (cf. \cite{dr4}) is more complicated that on smooth curves, and is somehow similar to the generic structure of torsion free sheaves on reducible reduced curves (cf. \cite{tei1}, \cite{tei2}). \end{sub}
+We suppose first that there exists a closed point \m{s\in S} such that \m{\kc_s} is a smooth projective irreducible curve.
+Then in general $\tau$ is not flat (some other examples on non flat relative moduli spaces are given in \cite{in2}).
+The reason is that the generic structure of torsion free sheaves on $Y$ is more complicated than on smooth curves, and some of these sheaves cannot be deformed to sheaves on the smooth fibers of $\pi$.